Robotnik08/SlomeScript/README.md

 In order to run your own script, and the provided test script.
 Compile the cpp file, and open the executable.
 By default it should open the "main.sls" file. you can edit this in the source code.
 Edit the sls file and watch the magic happen!
 A documentation is not yet made, so study the structure if you want to make something cool

+# VSCODE extension

+To make writing scripts easier, you can download the VSCODE extension <a href="https://github.com/Robotnik08/slomescript-vscodesupport">here</a>.

 # NOTICE

 This language right now is just a few days old, so it does not yet include crucial things like ARRAYS, stay tuned, I plan on adding these really soon.